RobustoFramework/Robusto/examples/proxy/esp32_p4_c6_sdio/README.md

 C6 reassembles a publish before local dispatch; the P4 reassembles a delivery before invoking its application callback.

+For C6-to-P4 delivery, onboard SDIO carries at most 4,028 data bytes per chunk so the complete RSD1 packet remains within the C6 driver's 4,092-byte limit.
+The C6 serializes each queued large delivery through commit and retries the same event stage after a failed send.
+The P4 can still dispatch an inline event for another subscription without invalidating active large-delivery state.

 The controller example proves both directions on startup.
 It sends a patterned 200 KiB publish to C6, subscribes to a C6-originated delivery topic, verifies a patterned 200 KiB delivery byte for byte, and queries PubSub status.
 Expected